[Part 1 here.]

 More important, the perspective from which Garner comes at language issues is the opposite of the perspective from which statutes and other texts are interpreted.
 As an advice-giver, Garner deals with language from the writer’s perspective, while interpretation proceeds from the reader’s perspective.
 Garner deals with the process of converting the writer’s intended meaning into a text, and the substance of that meaning—i.e., what the writer wants to say—is taken as a given.
 Interpretation, on the other hand, starts with the text as a given and is concerned with extracting meaning from it.

 So advice about how to write doesn’t necessarily give insight into how to interpret.
 This is in a sense the converse of David Hume’s argument that it’s inappropriate to derive an “ought” from an “is”—i.e., that a normative claim (meaning a claim about what ought to be) cannot be derived from a purely descriptive statement about what B is.
-In other words, you shouldn’t rely on statements about what writers ought to do in trying to figure out what they actually did.
+In other words, you shouldn’t rely on statements about what writers ought to do, if you’re trying to figure out what they actually did.

 Interestingly, Garner seems to recognize this, at least to some extent.
 Despite his position on the that-versus-which controversy (use that, not which, in restrictive relative clauses) he says that this “grammatical convention” is “unfortunately a weak basis for deciding statutory meaning.”
 Why?
 Because “while grammarians have sought heroically to establish this as a firm rule, they have been unsuccessful.” (p.
 142.)
 Therefore, one cannot assume that a which-relative is intended to be restrictive.